Record new U.S. military aid deal for Israel to be signed in days: sources

 Obama and Netanyahu will both be in New York next week for the opening of the U.N.
 General Assembly, and officials have not ruled out the possibility of a meeting on the sidelines.

+It was unclear, however, whether the administration’s differences with Graham had been resolved or it had decided to go ahead with the announcement anyway.

+U.S. congressional approval is needed each year for disbursement of the aid to Israel as part of the annual budget process.
+But little opposition is expected in Congress, where support for Israel’s security is strong.

-(Additional reporting by Luke Baker; Editing by Jeffrey Heller and Mark Trevelyan)
+Additional reporting by Patricia Zengerle; Editing by Jeffrey Heller and Alison Williams